New Jersey Intersection Accident Lawyers

 - Failure to yield the right-of-way is another common cause of intersection accidents.

 If New Jersey bicyclists, motorcyclists or pedestrians are involved in a crash with a vehicle, they can suffer severe injuries or death because they have no protection.
 The types of injuries caused by intersection accidents include broken bones, spinal cord trauma, brain injury, burns, paralysis, neck injury or death.
-Our attorneys have handled countless of such cases and we can help you too.
+Our New Jersey intersection accident attorneys at Mazie Slater Katz and Freeman have handled countless of such cases and we can help you too.